 Empathy is a term that’s been going around a lot lately, along with its side-effect, emotional sponge.
-I can explain it best by a personal experience.
+I can explain this phenomenon best by a personal experience.

 This will be blend of metaphysical and psychological investigation.
 Keep reading!

 I recently got into the morning practice of clearing my energy.
 The results are so amazing, that for hours to follow, I continue to feel very light and peaceful.
 You can read about the 5 ways I maintain my mood, everyday.

 But one morning, I made the mistake of checking my phone too soon.

 I had received a message from an anxious and flustered friend, that was dealing with a problem.
 Though my friend is sensible and was only bouncing the problem to get a second opinion, I immediately felt heavier.
 I was annoyed and angry too, now.

 I became an emotional sponge.
 In other words, I was so empathic towards the person’s problems, I absorbed some of their emotions.
 And then, made them my own!

 I immediately became alert and stirred by what had happened, because the dip in energy level was significant.
 So this time, it didn’t go undetected.
 And, I was able to look at it from a more conscious and critical view.

 This is where psychology pops in to say hello!
 We have just experienced a sign of an unhealthy Emotional Boundary.

 In being the good listener, I am holding TOO much space.
 And as a consequence, it is getting into my own space.
 But why did this happen in the first place?

 There’s a phenomenon called Mirror Neurons.
 In countless science experiments conducted around human behavior, they’ve observed things like: